Seattle, WA

 About Us

-Since 2001, the ACE Mentor Program of Washington has helped 4,000+ students learn all about the architecture, engineering, and construction professions.
+Since 2001, the ACE Mentor Program of Washington has helped 5,000+ students learn all about the architecture, engineering, and construction professions.
 Are you fascinated by the art of architecture?
 Are you interested in how buildings withstand earthquakes?
 Are you intrigued by sustainable “green” building design?
 Are you wondering how a building can start out as an idea and become reality?
 Join the ACE program!
 Our program is free to students, thanks to donations from local firms, mentors, parents, and other supporters.
-To date, we have also given $1,248,500 in scholarships to students who pursued A/E/C fields at the university level.
+To date, we have also awarded just over $1.5 MILLION in scholarships to students who pursued A/E/C fields at the university level.
 During the ACE Mentor Program, teams visit major construction sites, complete projects, and meet bi-monthly at mentor firm offices.
 Qualifying high school seniors are awarded scholarships and many students remain in touch with industry professionals for continued mentoring with career choices, college and internship applications, and future employment opportunities.

 Find us on social media!
 Our pages have exciting industry links, local ACE events, program information, and details on what our teams are up to!
 Find us at www.facebook.com/SeattleACE, follow us on Instagram @acementorseattle, and connect with us on LinkedIn at https://www.linkedin.com/company/seattleace/.